xTriixrx/Conways-Game-of-Life/README.md

 ```

 <p align="center">
 The above function is how to start the GUI interface for initializing a blank x by x world with a custom pattern and updating at the speed y provided.
 This library also supports REPL interactive command line operations and output if that is desired for testing.
-FOr a list of available functions, please review the defpackage macro for the available exported functions and for examples on how to implement initialiation functions as well as creating bit arrays.
+For a list of available functions, please review the defpackage macro for the available exported functions and for examples on how to implement initialiation functions as well as creating bit arrays.
 </p>

 <p align="center">